 In order to be eligible to receive MCC credit for your high school class, you must officially register with MCC online during the open registration period.
 If the MCC course has a pre-requisite requirement, you must also show proof of meeting the pre-requisite.Back to top

 Dual Enrollment students can register for a maximum of 11 credits per semester.
 This is about three classes.
 These classes must also be part of your high school schedule in order to receive the reduced tuition rate.
+The 11 credit hour max includes courses taken at high school and BOCES locations.
 Your counselor and teachers can consult with the Dual Enrollment Coordinator to help you pick the classes that fit best with your college and career plans.Back to top

 Dual Enrollment students can register for a maximum of 11 credit hours per semester.
 However, that maximum includes all MCC courses, including those taken at an MCC campus, extension site, at your high school or online.